mussatto/mussatto.github.io/_posts/2016-09-26-golang-interfaces.markdown

 ### The test

-Lets instantiate a lot of Dogs and Cats, and see if Go allows us to use Dogs and Cats as animals:
+Lets instantiate a lot of Dogs and Cats, and see if Go allows us to use Dogs and Cats as Animal:

 {% highlight go %}